RETALIATION AND WHISTLEBLOWER LAWYER

 Employees who complain about or oppose discrimination and unpaid wages, exercise their rights to certain benefits (such as under the Family and Medical Leave Act (FMLA) and workers compensation laws), or report unlawful activities, sometimes find that their workplace takes a turn for the worst.
-It’s called retaliation, and if it happens to you contact an experienced employment attorney at Swartz Law for help.
+It’s called retaliation, and if it happens to you, contact an experienced whistleblower attorney at Swartz Law for help.

 Retaliation at Work

 State and federal laws prohibit retaliation at work in multiple contexts.
 Your employer may not take ‘adverse action’ against you, for example harass, demote, reassign, or terminate you, for engaging in protected activity.
 Protected Activity in the discrimination context may include:

 - Complaining about discrimination against yourself or another employee